richpauloo/aife/README.md

 * `gsa.rds`: critical priority GSA polygons (output from `rmapshaper::ms_simplify()` to reduce file size) containing monitoring well locations.
 Output from `code/01_sampling_distribution_MT_GWL.R`.
 * `gwl_2019_avg_ll.rds`: 2019 average kriged groundwater level data.

+## TODO:

+Spring and Fall groundwater levels are taken from Pauloo (2020).
+Darcy implemented this code in `data/4Interpolationinterpolate_cgwl_mts_CVcobs.R`, which should be genralized into a kriging pipeline in `code/06_kriging.R` for future updates to the "present day" groundwater level and the "MT surface".

 ## LICENSE